Learn how to freeze roasted peppers so you can keep them through the winter and enjoy them anytime you'd like.

 Slice your peppers in half lengthwise.
 Remove the stems.
 Set them onto a baking, sheet skin sides up, and lightly coat them with oil.
 Below I have some jalapeno peppers and green Marconi peppers I just picked today.
 So many!

 What you want is to char the skins, not burn the pepper flesh.
 Baking will probably give you the most even roast, though I do like the open flame method.
-Once they're nicely charred, remove from the oven.
+Once they're nicely charred, remove them from the oven.

 See how charred the skins are?
 Allow them to cool slightly.

 Remove as much as as possible and seal.
 Set them into the freezer.
-They will keep this way for up to a year.

 While you're enjoying your fresh peppers from the garden, these gorgeous roasted chili peppers will be waiting for you in the winter.